mjordan/islandora_workbench_docs/docs/generating_csv_files.md

 ![CSV file template](images/csv_file_template.png)

 Note that the first column, and all the rows other than the field machine names, should be deleted before you use a populated version of this CSV file in a `create` task.
-Also, you can remove any columns you do not intend on populating:
+Also, you can remove any columns you do not intend on populating during the `create` task:

 ![CSV file template ready to use](images/csv_file_template_ready_to_use.png)

-### Creating a CSV file containing a row for every newly created node
+### CSV file containing a row for every newly created node

 In some situations, you may want to create stub nodes that only have a small subset of fields, and then populate the remaining fields later.
 To facilitate this type of workflow, Workbench provides an option to generate a simple CSV file containing a record for every node created during a `create` task.
 This file can then be used later in `update` tasks to add additional metadata or in `add_media` tasks to add media.